CILSON/First-Strategy/README.md

+# 📘 50/200 SMA Crossover Trading Strategy

-# First-Strategy
+# Overview

-#Overview

-This repository contains a Jupyter notebook demonstrating a simple trading strategy.
-The notebook includes data loading, signal generation, backtesting, and performance visualization.
-It is intended as a beginner-friendly example.
+This repository contains a Jupyter notebook that implements and backtests a classic 50/200 Simple Moving Average (SMA) Crossover Strategy.
+The notebook covers data loading, preprocessing, trading signal generation, backtesting, and performance visualization.

-#Contents
+This project is intended as a simple and clear example for learning the basics of strategy development in Python -- all inside Google Colab

-Strategy explanation
+# 🧠 Strategy Logic

-Data acquisition and preprocessing
+The strategy uses two moving averages:

+SMA 50 (short-term trend)

+SMA 200 (long-term trend)

+Rules:

+Buy when SMA 50 crosses above SMA 200 (Golden Cross)

+Sell when SMA 50 crosses below SMA 200 (Death Cross)

+This is one of the most widely known trend-following strategies.

+# 📂 Notebook Contents

+Importing and cleaning price data

+Calculating SMA indicators

-Trading signals
+Generating buy signals

-Backtest logic

-Performance metrics

-Charts and visual outputs
+Running a simple backtest

+Plotting signals and equity curve

+Basic performance summary

-How to Run
+# How to Run

-Clone the repo:
+Click the link below to open the notebook directly in Google Colab:

 git clone https://github.com/<your-username>/<repo-name>.git

-Install dependencies (if you have a requirements.txt):

-pip install -r requirements.txt

-Open the notebook:

-jupyter notebook

-Run cells top to bottom.

-Strategy Summary

-Briefly explain what the strategy does.
-Example:

-The strategy uses two moving averages.
-A buy signal occurs when the short-term average crosses above the long-term average; a sell signal occurs when it crosses below.

-Example Outputs

-(You can add screenshots later using GitHub’s “Upload image” button.)

-Dependencies
+# 🛠 Dependencies

-List the key Python libraries used.
-Example:
+Common libraries used:

 pandas

 numpy

-matplotlib

-yfinance
+yfinance (or other data source)

-backtesting.py / vectorbt (if used)

-Disclaimer
+# ⚠️ Disclaimer

 This project is for educational purposes only and not financial advice.

+# 📄 License (MIT)

+This project is licensed under the MIT License — you are free to use, modify, and distribute the code with proper attribution.